esheldon/fitsio/README.md

 TODO
 ----

-- Figure out why gz files are not flushing to disk...at all.
+- Figure out why gz files are not flushing to disk for tables...at all.
 - Read subsets of *images*
 - speed up "safe" fast read_all (it's about 18% slower than unsafe version)
 - append rows to tables